jooh/neuroconda/README.md

 * FSL

-At CBU, we prefer to add these to the path during conda activate in order to control which versions are used with a particular neuroconda release (see Installing above).
+At CBU, we prefer to add these to the path during conda activate in order to control which versions are used with a particular neuroconda release (see Install above).

 # Dealing with firewall issues with HTTPS / SSL connections in git, conda, urllib3
 If, like us, you are unlucky enough to sit behind a firewall with HTTPS inspection, you